AstroNvim/astrocommunity/lua/astrocommunity/pack/rust/README.md

 ## Additional LSP Configuration Tweaks

-Configuring the LSP is out of scope for commuunity packs, but here are some interesting things you may want to do:
+Configuring the LSP is out of scope for community packs, but here are some interesting things you may want to do:

 ### Make Rust-Analyzer use its own profile